• DUI Attorney Profile

 > back to top

-Why should I pick a lawyer who specializes in DUIs?
+24. Why should I choose a lawyer who practices only DUI law?

-Just as lawyers specialize in certain areas of the law, certain lawyers have special expertise in extremely specialized areas, such as driving under the influence (DUI) defense.
-Because of the complex, technical, and scientific nature of drunk driving (DUI) cases, it is extremely important to have a lawyer who knows the very specific and detailed scientific and legal basis of the government's case better than they do.
+Just as lawyers have focused in certain areas of the law, certain lawyers have focused in extremely specialized areas, such as driving under the influence (DUI) defense.
+Because of the complex, technical, and scientific nature of drunk driving (DUI) cases, it is extremely important to have a lawyer who knows the very specific and detailed scientific and legal basis of the government's case (even better than the government's own attorneys do).

 Significantly, there are defenses available to almost every set of facts in a DUI case, depending upon the specific type of evidence in each case.
 The trick is knowing what to look for and how to use those facts in creating a defense to the allegation of driving under the influence.
 A DUI attorney can examine the details of your case for problems such as, but not limited to: securing and reviewing maintenance and calibration records for the breath or blood machine you chose; having your blood sample independently analyzed; suppressing items of evidence; and obtaining expert opinions to help you.